 This is a great way of providing context to your content and shows readers you’ve spent time researching the problem.

-In the above Google Review of our sister company, Presto Media, we see a writer leave a positive review of their experience.
+In the above Google Review of our sister company, Zenpost, we see a writer leave a positive review of their experience.

-We singled out one specific thing this writer mentioned in their review (highlighted) where they expressed one of their favorite things about working for Presto Media – the support they receive with the client’s needs.
+We singled out one specific thing this writer mentioned in their review (highlighted) where they expressed one of their favorite things about working for Zenpost – the support they receive with the client’s needs.

 This is obviously something this writer feels very strongly about and even mentioned it’s something they don’t see at other companies they’ve worked for.

 There’s your blog post topic.

 Highlight that important aspect of the company and how it differentiates you from the competition.
 Easy.